 There are various ways to install Mule Runtime:

 - Server Group

-This article will detail a step-by-step guide on how to configure a Jenkins and Mule Maven project for continuous integration and delivery.
-The article also will attempt to demonstrate two deployment process scenarios, one to a standalone Mule runtime server and another on CloudHub.
+This article will outline a detailed step-by-step guide on how to configure a Jenkins and Mule Maven project for continuous integration and delivery.
+We will also demonstrate two deployment process scenarios, one for a standalone Mule runtime server and another on CloudHub.

 - Jenkins 2.190.2

 - Java 1.8

 - Git 2.23.0

 Important Note: In order to connect and fetch resources from the Enterprise Maven Repository, you should contact the mule support center to receive your Enterprise Maven credentials and that will need to be entered into your settings.xml file (usually present within the $USER_HOME/.m2/ directory on your machine).